WHO chief denounces 'unacceptable' comments questioning his independence

 "Two-thirds of all cases are from 10 countries.
 Almost half of all cases reported so far are from just three countries," he said, referring to the United States, Brazil and India.

-Worldwide more than 15 million cases have been reported and nearly 620,000 deaths, he said.
+Worldwide, more than 15 million cases and nearly 620,000 deaths have been reported, he said.

 Infections in the United States have rapidly accelerated since the first COVID-19 case was detected on Jan 21.
 It took the country 98 days to reach 1 million cases.
 It took another 43 days to reach 2 million and then 27 days to reach 3 million.